 But he that entereth in by the door is the shepherd of the sheep.
 To him the porter openeth; and the sheep hear his voice: and he calleth his own sheep by name, and leadeth them out.
 And when he putteth forth his own sheep, he goeth before them, and the sheep follow him: for they know his voice.
 And a stranger will they not follow, but will flee from him: for they know not the voice of strangers.
 John 10:2-5 KJV

-This is where we will find a firm foundation and straight paths.
+God’s truth is the only place where we will find a firm foundation and straight paths.
 Fear will cause us to be wish-washed all over the place and will bring confusion and frustration.
 The Word says that a double-minded man is unstable in all of his ways.
-To be double-minded is to keep one foot in God’s kingdom and one in the enemy’s going back and forth between fear and faith but not taking a firm stand or position in who we are actually choosing to believe and serve.
+To be double-minded is to keep one foot in God’s kingdom and one in the enemy’s, going back and forth between fear and faith but not taking a firm stand or position in who we are actually choosing to believe and serve.

 If any of you lack wisdom, let him ask of God, that giveth to all men liberally, and upbraideth not; and it shall be given him.
 But let him ask in faith, nothing wavering.
 For he that wavereth is like a wave of the sea driven with the wind and tossed.
 For let not that man think that he shall receive any thing of the Lord.
 A double minded man is unstable in all his ways.
 James 1:5-8 KJV

-So how do we know that the voice of fear projecting bad things into our future is a lie?
-After all, it could happen, right?
-It may, but it also may not.
-So why are we wasting all of our time worrying about something that might never happen?
-One interesting thing to note about fear is that if we’ve worked ourselves up in fear, anxiety, and stress about an issue we’ll be far less capable of coping with a negative situation if it arises than if we had opted to remain in peace and not worry in advance.
-If a person is already in a state of stress when an adverse situation arises their stress and adrenaline hormones will spike into a fight or flight scenario and they may find themselves in a place of panic or even shut down.
+If we’ve worked ourselves up in fear, anxiety, and stress about an issue, we’ll be far less capable of coping with a negative situation if it arises than if we had opted to remain in peace and not worry in advance.
+If a person is already in a state of stress when an adverse situation arises, their stress and adrenaline hormones will spike into an excessive fight or flight scenario, and they may find unable to cope or properly process a solution.

 Submit yourselves therefore to God.
 Resist the devil, and he will flee from you.
 James 4:7 KJV